sergrt/CameraAiDetector/README.md

 Camera and video AI detection/notification system

 This application is based on CodeProject AI (https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way), and performs the following:
-- Capture video stream (from camera - e. g. **rtsp**, or any video file or source, supported by OpenCV)
+- Capture video stream (from camera - e.g. **rtsp**, or any video file or source, supported by OpenCV)
 - Detect objects using AI - persons, animals, vehicles, bicycles etc.
 - Send notifications via Telegram
 - Save video based on detection